guidytz/ED-FinalProject/README.md

 # ED-FinalProject

-This is the master folder for the final project from Data Structures course
+This is the master branch of the Data Structures course final project.

 ## Installation